LME copper dips; U.S., China stimulus eyed

 EURO ZONE WOES WEIGH

-The Wall Street Journal said ECB President Mario Draghi advocated imposing losses on holders of senior bonds issued by the worst-hit Spanish savings banks but also said finance ministers rejected the advice due to concerns financial markets would react badly to such a decision.
+Italian banks shrugged off a Moody's downgrade of Italy's credit rating to near-junk status and helped Rome sell the maximum amount of bonds it was targeting at an auction on Friday, but 10-year yields rose to near 6 percent.

 "Commodities have been very much affected by the euro, and from the physical markets standpoint we're going through a quiet period.
-The next couple of months will not be easy for commodities; we're looking for a meaningful recovery in price in the fourth quarter," Nikos Kavalis, an analyst at RBS, said.
+The next couple of months will not be easy for commodities; we're looking for a meaningful recovery in price in the fourth quarter," Kavalis at RBS said.

 Any moves by Beijing to ramp up infrastructure spending would bolster demand for industrial metals, especially copper, though it would probably take time for Chinese industry to eat into China's large stock surplus.